sandstorm-io/sandstorm/docs/administering/for-work.md

 Alternatively, you can choose annual billing.
 Here, you specify a user limit at purchase time.
 Sandstorm will not allow more than this many users to log in during any 30-day period.

+### Whitelabeling

+Sandstorm for Work adds server customization features that allow you to:

+- Change the logo used when users sign in

+- Hide the "Troubleshooting" button on the login page

+- Hide the "Send feedback" link on the login page

+- Change the title the server shows to all its users in the top-left

+To do that, visit the **Admin settings** area, then click **Personalization** and look for the **Whitelabeling** options.

+These features are in addition to Sandstorm's existing customization options, enabling the admin to:

+- Set a server title

+- Set a custom splash URL on home page, as you can see on [Oasis](https://oasis.sandstorm.io).

+- Change the message that users see when they receive an invitation to the server.

+- Set a URL for a terms of service.

+- Set a URL for a privacy policy.

+You can read about these features in the [Sandstorm administration FAQ.](faq.md#can-i-customize-the-root-page-of-my-sandstorm-install)

 ### Features coming soon

 We're still working on the following features: